Best Practices for Trade Show Exhibitors – 6 Key Insider Tips

 Bring USB flash drives to your next trade show or expo and pre-load each one with a printable or digital coupon.
 This is a great way to get leads from a trade show or other event to go on and make a purchase.
 It is easy for paper coupons to get lost among other flyers and papers at trade shows, having a digital coupon stored on a flash drive is a great way to ensure that your coupon will make it home with attendees that receive your flash drive.
-Get more ideas on how to market your business with promotional flash drives here.

 Other Awesome Trade Show Giveaways